Administering an effective wellbeing strategy in a multinational company can be quite a challenge.

 A flexible benefits budget offers every employee a fixed amount, which they can choose to spend how they wish based on their own life circumstances and needs.

 A flexible budget model satisfies the global-but-local strategy by offering localized benefits through local suppliers.
 Benify’s global benefit solution assists with the administration making benefit enrollment and selection easy.

 Flexible Benefits Plans

 Another way for multinational companies to ensure their strategy is effective is through a flexible benefits plan.

-Again, Benify’s global benefit platform offers multinational companies with a smart and convenient management solution enabling companies to address the needs and preferences of each generation and in each country with ease.
+Again, Benify’s global benefits platform offers multinational companies with a smart and convenient management solution enabling companies to address the needs and preferences of each generation and in each country with ease.

 At a time where companies are competing to attract and retain talent like never before, being able to effectively manage a wellbeing strategy, which not only meets the needs of each employee, but in each country is imperative.

 Want to discover which employee benefits each generation wants?
-Download our free 2018 Employee Happiness Index!
+Download our 2018 Employee Happiness Index!